How to Treat a USDA Prime Filet Mignon

 The grade makes a difference.

-The next time you are planning a special dinner or holiday meal, consider investing in prime beef, even if you only use it as a “side dish”, as Thomas Jefferson suggested.
+The next time you are planning a special dinner or holiday meal, consider investing in prime beef, even if you only use it as a side dish, as Thomas Jefferson suggested.
 It’s satisfying in smaller amounts and delicious to the last bite.
 No steak sauce required.

 Is Jeff still treating me right?
 Oh, yeah.

-• 1 (8 oz.) filet mignon
+• 1 (8-ounce) filet mignon

 • 1 slice slab bacon